A long time ago, the Big Bad Bob brutally murdered Alice's family while she was away at school. Now, Alice has finally found him.

 - Gotham: For the love of all that is holy, do not bring up Penguin's murdered mother around him.
 Ed Nygma's suggestion that he might be better off without her so Oswald can become The Unfettered nearly got his throat slashed.

-- In Rome, Titus Pullo is sentenced to die in the arena, but refuses to anything and just sits there dejectedly, waiting for the gladiators to kill him.
-This flummoxes the gladiators, who seem at a loss at what to do... until one of them starts Trash Talking the legion Pullo served with, most of whom died earlier in the season.
+- In Rome, Titus Pullo is sentenced to die fighting gladiators in the arena, but he's hit Rock Bottom and welcomes death at that point, so he refuses to do anything and just sits dejected in the arena, waiting for the gladiators to kill him.
+This flummoxes the gladiators, who are reluctant to kill someone who isn't resisting and seem at a loss as to what to do... until one of them starts Trash Talking the legion that Pullo served with for years, most of whom died earlier in the season.
 Bad move.
-Pullo goes on an epic rampage and kills all but one of the gladiators there.
-Finally, when Pullo is too wounded and exhausted to resist or even stand, the last gladiator goes to finish him off, only for Pullo's friend and fellow legionnaire Vorenus to jump out of the stands and save him.
+Pullo goes on an epic rampage and kills multiple waves of gladiators.
+Finally, when Pullo is too wounded and exhausted to resist or even stand, the last gladiator left goes to finish him off, only for Pullo's friend and fellow legionnaire Vorenus to jump out of the stands and save him.